Why should you care about Big Data?

 1. Establish what are you looking for

-It is pretty common to start looking inside a certain market “just to see” if you can find anything interesting.
+It is very common to start looking within a certain market “just to see” if you can find something interesting.

-It is not a bad practice at all, but providing you don’t expect to rely all your future “Market strategy” on the data you obtained.
+It is not a bad practice at all, but as long as you don’t expect to rely all your future “Market strategy” on the data you obtained.

 Before start developing any Market Research, you must be sure about two things:

-- Which is your current status within the market.
+- What is your current status in the market.

-- In which market niches are you present.
+- In which niche markets you are present.

-- Which is your relative branding image compared to your competitors.
+- Which is your position in the Market compared to your competitors.

-- Is there a new market niche you are not sure about its attractiveness?
+- Is there a new niche you are unsure about its attractiveness?

 - Aren’t you engaged enough with your customers?

-However, you must know which information do you want to extract from the market.
+However, you must know what information you want to extract from the Market.

 Imagine you were a doctor trying to cure a patient.

-You would ask him about where is he feeling pain, what is he feeling… And once identified the injury “location”, you’ll dig into what could be causing this pain.
+You would ask him about where he feels pain, what he feels… And once the “location” of the injury was identified, you would investigate what might be causing this pain.

 Once you have established your goals, it’s time to move forward.